Gary Valenciano: Career

 In 1978, at 14 years old, Valenciano made his first television appearance in an advertisement for Fress Gusto, a now-discontinued soft drink sold by San Miguel Corporation.

 He started as a choir singer, then launched his career in singing and show business on May 13, 1983.
 He first appeared as a solo artist in 1982 in the television programme The Pilita and Jackie Show, and later in Germspesyal and Penthouse Live.

 He had his first solo concert in April 1984 at the Araneta Coliseum, followed by a number of albums.
 Three of his albums were released internationally, including the Christian-inspired album Out of the Dark.
 He won the Awit Award twelve times in the "Best Male Recording" category alone.
 He has been called "Mr. Pure Energy" due to his high energy dance performances in concerts.

-As an actor, he won the "Best Single Performance by an Actor" trophy when he performed in a drama television movie for GMA7 in the 90s.
+As an actor, he won the "Best Single Performance by an Actor" trophy when he performed in a drama television movie for GMA Network in the '90s.
 He has appeared in 14 full-length films as the lead actor for some of the top movie companies like Viva Films, Regal Films, Seiko Films, and Star Cinema, with leading ladies like Vilma Santos, Maricel Soriano, Lorna Tolentino, Kris Aquino, Sharon Cuneta, Gretchen Barretto, Princess Punzalan, and Ms. Universe 1993 Dayanara Torres.

 As an inspirational artist, he recorded a number of Christian albums and was chosen to do a music video for the Billy Graham Evangelistic Association (BGEA) for a song he co-wrote, "Could You Be Messiah," in 1994.
 He was then tapped for Global Mission in Puerto Rico in 1994 where he performed with Michael W. Smith and Steve Green.
 BGEA tapped him as well as in Amsterdam 2000 where he performed for over 10,500 evangelists.
 He is a member of the Board of Trustees of Christian Broadcasting Network, producers of The 700 Club.
 He performed at the 50th anniversary of CBN in Virginia Beach and has guested on The 700 Club USA many times.